thejjw/sunbeam-charms/charms/ironic-conductor-k8s/README.md

 - `amqp`: To connect to RabbitMQ.
 - `database`: To connect to MySQL.
 - `identity-credentials`: To connect to Keystone.
+- `ceph-rgw-ready`: To receive the RGW service readiness signal from the `microceph` charm.

 The following relations are optional: